sheynkman-lab/Long-Read-Proteogenomics/modules/PI_ProteinInferenceAnalysis/README.md

 # ProteinInferenceAnalysis
-This custom module compares the protein group results from MetaMorpheus searches using different refernce databases.
-The comparison of protein groups can elicudate differences, strengths and weaknesses of the reference databases used.
+This custom module compares the protein group results from MetaMorpheus searches using different reference databases.
+The comparison of protein groups can elucidate differences, strengths and weaknesses of the reference databases used.

 ## Input
 - 2 x AllProteinGroups.tsv